What is going on here? These drivers did not see or chose to ignore the 'Do Not Enter'

 The variety of roads in Europe is greater than in America.
 There is a superhighway system throughout Europe that is equivalent to our Interstate Highway System.
 Parts of it, particularly in France, Greece, Spain, and Italy, are tolled.
 Austria, Switzerland, Slovakia, and some other countries charge an annual fee to use the expressways.
 You will be required to buy a sticker for your car as you drive into the country.
 In all other countries it is generally freeway.

 This view shows a motorway passing through the city of Belfast, Northern Ireland.
 Notice that all of the cars are going the wrong way!
 Traffic travels on the left in Britain and Ireland.
-At one time this was the rule in Sweden also, but they got smart.
+At one time this was the rule in Sweden also, but they got smart some decades ago.

 Here is the open road in eastern France on an early spring day.
 Most French expressways are tolled, thus there is very little traffic except when school lets out for the summer and every French family heads south for 6 weeks.

 Off the superhighways, road quality drops suddenly to winding, two-lane asphalt paving.
 There is usually little or no shoulder and the road sometimes narrows to one and a half or even one lane.
 You might find yourself driving under a haystack in rural areas.
-Since most of Europe is agricultural, be prepared for livestock and slowly moving produce wagons.
+Since most of Europe is agricultural, be prepared for livestock and produce wagons moving at a slow clip.
 In eastern Europe, horse drawn wagons are common on the highways.
 Sunday afternoon is walking day in rural areas throughout Europe.
 You may run across (not literally, I hope!) whole families walking abreast on the road.